the toronto skyline at night one of the free things you can see in Toronto

 Pack a picnic and refreshments.
 If you forget, there’s usually a food truck in the parking lot.

-There are also changerooms and washrooms.
+There are also change rooms and washrooms.

-4. See the city skyline light up at night at Polson Pier
+15. See the city skyline light up at night at Polson Pier

 Location: Google Maps Directions